We often get these questions in the 300Hours forum (which, by the way, you can join for free CFA advice).

 There’s no right or wrong answer here.
 Studying the topics chronologically as outlined in the curriculum is fine too.

 However, we thought there may be something better to improve your odds of success, given the amount of materials to go through in this level.

-This article outlines our view on the optimal sequence of topics to study (and why) for CFA Level 2’s 2023 curriculum which should help your CFA Level 2 study plan.
+This article outlines our view on the optimal sequence of topics to study (and why) for CFA Level 2’s 2023 and 2024 curriculum which should help your CFA Level 2 study plan.

 - 1st: Financial Reporting Analysis (10-15% exam weight)

 - 7th: Alternative Investments (5-10% exam weight)

 - 8th: Corporate Issuers (5-10% exam weight)

 - 10th: Ethical and Professional Standards (10-15% exam weight)